FAQ

 Eliminating privileged keys from existing L2 protocols is perhaps even more difficult to imagine, requiring that all protocol upgrades and changes be managed via consensus (and thus, hard forks).
 Simply stated, existing entities (often private companies) are in no way incentivized to take such a risk.
 Not to mention the potential legal ramifications involved with revoking permissions to protocols with millions (or billions) of total value locked (TVL).

 While many Layer 2 solutions promise to "progressively decentralize," the reality is that they face substantial technical, economic, and governance challenges in achieving true decentralization.
 Facet's approach, which emphasizes decentralization from the outset by eliminating centralized sequencers and privileged keys, offers a more secure, trustless, and genuinely decentralized alternative.
-This commitment to decentralization ensures that Facet aligns with the core principles of blockchain technology and provides a robust foundation for long-term growth and security.

 Meanwhile, developers will be delighted with the below feature updates: